Handiwork/autumn-electron-ipc/docs/readme.md

 # Autumn Electron IPC

 This library is used to create well typed IPC API for [Electron](https://www.electronjs.org).
-Within a Typescript environment, this library confirms the consistency between callers and callees.
+Within a Typescript (aided) environment, this library confirms the consistency between callers and callees.

  [Home Page Here](https://handiwork.github.io/autumn-electron-ipc/)